TheSilvered/nest/docs/utf8_library.md

 Returns the Unicode length of `string`.
 If it is not valid UTF-8 an error is thrown.

+!!!note
-> NOTE: this function operates in linear time, its result should be stored in
-> a variable rather than calling it each time
+    this function operates in linear time, its result should be stored in a variable rather than calling it each time

 ### `[string: Str, index: Int] @get_at`

 Returns the Unicode character at `index` in `string`.
 Negative indices do not work unlike normal extraction operations.

+!!!note
-> NOTE: similarly to `get_len` this function operates in linear time
+    similarly to `get_len` this function operates in linear time

 ### `[string: Str] @to_iter`